run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/configuration/register-inventory-manager.md

 (\*) Indicate mandatory field

+!!! faq "Do you know?"

+    For each block of information (Configuration Item Parent, Configuration Item Child or Type of Configuration Item), the follow configuration has the same meaning and values:
+    Action (Create incident, problem, change or send notification, Impact and Urgency to define the priority/criticity).

-3. Complete the fields available in each area;
+1. Complete the fields available in each area;

-4. The completion fields will be changed as the *type of configuration* chosen:
+2. The completion fields will be changed as the *type of configuration* chosen:

     - **Specific Configuration:** it allows to create specific rules to a single configuration item.
 Those rules will be applied when the configuration item